 costs of disposal and its value in use.
 The fair value less costs of disposal calculation is based on available data from binding sales transactions,

-based on a discounted cashflow (DCF) model.
-The cash flows are derived from the budget and do not include restructuring activities that the Company
+is based on a discounted cashflow (DCF) model.
+The cash flows are derived from the budget and do not include restructuring activities that the Com¬

 purposes.